rangle/angular-training-slides/slides/src/content/routing.md

 ---

-## Lazy Loading
+## Lazy Loading (1/3)

 To take advantage of lazy loading it's important to group the application into modules.
 Lazy Loading allows us to load modules of the application on demand.
 Because these modules are not loaded during our bootstrap phase, it helps us to decrease the startup time.
 On demand modules can be loaded when the user navigates to a specific route.
-To setup lazy loading we need:
+In order to setup lazy loading we need the following:

 * Remove the component from the `declarations` array of the root module
 * In the route config use `loadChildren` in the path instead of a component